RESTfulAyush/Terraform-for-state-management/README.md

 - [Terraform](https://www.terraform.io/downloads) v0.14 or later
 - AWS CLI installed and configured with proper credentials
 - An AWS account with permissions to create the required resources
-- (Optional) Node.js for running any additional provisioning scripts

 ## Configuration